FAQ

 A DMCA takedown is a legal notice sent by a copyright holder to a platform under the U.S. Digital Millennium Copyright Act, requesting the removal of content shared without permission.
 Upon receiving such a notice, websites, social media platforms, and hosting providers are obligated to remove the infringing content.

-Nemaries provides automated scanning and protection across Google, Bing, Reddit, X (Twitter), Instagram, Telegram, Facebook, TikTok, and more than 72,000 websites.
+Nemaries provides automated scanning and protection across Google, Bing, Reddit, X (Twitter), Instagram, Telegram, Facebook, TikTok, and millions of websites.
 Automated DMCA takedown and delisting requests are sent to the relevant platforms for every detected infringement.

 Google delisting is the removal of infringing content from Google search results.
 The content may remain on the source website, but it no longer appears when searched on Google.
 This is a separate process from a DMCA takedown and requires a dedicated submission to Google.